dryjins/aib/2026/l2/readme.md

 | **Churn 0.4-0.7** | VIP | Small | Pre-emptive care for high-value users. |
 | **Churn > 0.7** | VIP | Big | Critical intervention required. |
 ```

-# Retention Policy Designer (Business Logic Lab)

-A tiny GitHub Pages app where students design **business logic** (in the Instruction box) to control retention offers:
-- Inputs: churn_score, segment, monthly_charges, tenure, contract
-- Output: offer ∈ {NO_OFFER, SMALL, MEDIUM, BIG}

-## What students edit
-Students ONLY edit the **Instruction** text (pseudocode + Mermaid + the POLICY block).
-The app parses the `[POLICY]` block and simulates outcomes on a CSV sample.

-## Deploy to GitHub Pages
-1. Push this repo to GitHub.
-2. Settings → Pages → Deploy from branch → select `main` and `/root`.
-3. Open the provided Pages URL.

-## Data
-`data/telco_sample.csv` is a small sample inspired by the Kaggle Telco churn dataset.
-[Kaggle dataset link](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) [web:399]